GreenVeggi/Thoth/pages/audience.md

-- Gathering of onlookers who observe some performance, event, or activity; audiences tend to be conventional in behaviour, and they disperse when the event they are watching concludes.
+- Gathering of onlookers who observe some performance, event, or activity; audiences tend to be conventional in behaviour, and they disperse when the event they are watching concludes. #definition
+	- Forsyth, D. R. (2019).
+Group dynamics (Seventh edition).
+Cengage.